markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     command line.

-    In the **java** universe, the first argument must be the name of the class containing ``main``.
+    In the **java** universe, the first argument must be the name of the class containing main.

     There are two permissible formats for specifying arguments, identified as the old syntax and the new syntax.
-The old syntax supports white space characters within arguments only in special circumstances; when used, the command line arguments are represented in the job ClassAd attribute ``Args``.
-The new syntax supports uniform quoting of white space characters within arguments; when used, the command line arguments are represented in the job ClassAd attribute ``Arguments``.
+The old syntax supports white space characters within arguments only in special circumstances; when used, the command line arguments are represented in the job ClassAd attribute Args.
+The new syntax supports uniform quoting of white space characters within arguments; when used, the command line arguments are represented in the job ClassAd attribute Arguments.

     **Old Syntax**